RandomStudio/random-studio/src/pages/projects/j12-place-vendome-takeover.md

 ---
 templateKey: project
-title: A store takeover at Place Vendôme for the launch of Chanel's J12 watch
+title: A store takeover at Place Vendôme <br> for the launch of Chanel's new watch
 intro: >-
-  For its biggest ever global watch launch, Chanel enlisted Random Studio to create the scenography for a temporary takeover of its flagship boutique on Place Vendôme in Paris.
-The new J12 series revolves around encounters and decisive moments, and needed a fittingly momentous occasion to celebrate its launch.
+  For its biggest ever global watch launch, Chanel enlisted us to create the scenography for a temporary takeover of its flagship boutique on Place Vendôme in Paris.

+  The new J12 watch series revolves around encounters and decisive moments, and needed a fittingly momentous occasion to celebrate its launch.
 Through shaping the colour and light inside the building, our design aimed to hijack visitors’ sense of time, giving them a surreal and sensory experience inspired and directed by a series of short campaign films.
 thumbnail:
   marginLeft: 0
   marginTop: 0
-  ratio: 0
+  ratio: 1
 content:
   - marginLeft: 10
     marginTop: 0